Starlink: Commercial service (2021–present)

 On December 1, 2022, the FCC issued an approval for SpaceX to launch the initial 7500 satellites for its second-generation (Gen2) constellation, in three low-Earth-orbit orbital shells, at 525, 530, and 535 km (326, 329 and 332 miles) altitude.
-Overall, SpaceX had requested approval for as many as 29,988 Gen2 satellites, with approximately 10,000 in the 525–535 km altitude shells, plus ~20,000 in 340–360 km shells and nearly 500 in 604–614 km shells.
-However, the FCC noted that this is not a net increase in approved on-orbit satellites for SpaceX since SpaceX is no longer planning to deploy 7518 V-band satellites at 340 km altitude that had previously been authorized.
+Overall, SpaceX had requested approval for as many as 29,988 Gen2 satellites, with approximately 10,000 in the 525–535 km altitude shells, plus approximately 20,000 in 340–360 km shells and nearly 500 in the 604–614 km shells.
+The FCC noted that this was not a net increase in approved on-orbit satellites for SpaceX, since SpaceX was no longer planning to deploy 7518 V-band satellites at 340 km altitude that had previously been authorized.

 In March 2023, the company reported that they were manufacturing six Starlink "v2 mini" satellites per day as well as thousands of user terminals.
-The v2 mini has Gen2 Starlink satellite features while being assembled in a smaller form factor than the larger Gen2 sats.
-The Gen2 satellites require the 9 m diameter Starship in order to launch them.
-The Starlink business unit had a single cash-flow-positive quarter during 2022.
+The v2 mini had Gen2 Starlink satellite features while being assembled in a smaller form factor than the larger Gen2 satellites.
+The Gen2 satellites required the 9 m diameter Starship in order to launch them.

-In May 2018, SpaceX estimated the total cost of designing, building and deploying the constellation would be at least US$10 billion.
-In January 2017, SpaceX expected annual revenue from Starlink to reach $12 billion by 2022 and exceed $30 billion by 2025.
-Starlink was at annual loss in 2021.
-Revenues from Starlink in 2022 were reportedly $1.4 billion accompanied by a net loss.
-With a net profit of $72.7 million 2024 would be the first year of profitability for the service as it posted a $30.7 million loss in 2023.
+Starlink posted a $30.7 million loss in 2023, and its first year of profitability was 2024, with a net profit of $72.7 million.

+In November 2024, SpaceX proposed a constellation of Starlink satellites around Mars, referred to as "Marslink".
+The proposed system would be capable of providing more than 4 Mbit/s of bandwidth between Earth and Mars, as well as imaging services.

+In March 2025, the director of the United States Department of Commerce's rural broadband program resigned, citing undue emphasis on Starlink from the Trump administration.
+Also in March, the Department of Government Efficiency (DOGE) installed a Starlink user terminal at the White House complex which raised conflict of interest concerns.
+In response the White House said that the terminal was donated by Starlink and approved by legal counsel and the United States Secret Service.